HongyiFu/play-java-jooq-seed/README.md

   <summary>For Java 8</summary>
   <p>Works for all new-ish versions of jOOQ: 3.11, 3.12</p>
   <p>In theory it should also work for earlier-but-new-ish versions
-     (this would be versions after `org.jooq.util.GenerationTool`
+    (this would be versions after <code>org.jooq.util.GenerationTool</code>
-     was renamed to `org.jooq.codegen.GenerationTool`) but testing is required.</p>
+    was renamed to <code>org.jooq.codegen.GenerationTool</code>) but testing is required.</p>
 </details>
 <details>
   <summary>For Java 11+</summary>
   <p>Only works for jOOQ 3.12</p>
   <p>
-    This is due to classloading issues (JDK9 removed JAXB.
-JAXB implementations can be pulled in from maven it cannot be found by classloader).
+    This is due to issues related to classloading (JDK9 removed JAXB.
+JAXB implementations can be pulled in from Maven but it cannot be found by classloader).
   </p>
-  <p>*Requires knowledge about classloaders and SBT to solve this*</p>
+  <p><i>Requires knowledge about classloaders and SBT to debug this.</i></p>
   <p>
-    In response to Java 9 JPMS, jOOQ 3.12 has removed the dependency on JAXB and substituted with a home-grown XML library instead.
-Hence no more classloader issues.
+    jOOQ 3.12 has removed the dependency on JAXB and substituted with a home-grown XML library instead.
+So we don't have classloader issues anymore.
   </p>
 </details>